wdporter/i-am-that-vuepress/38-spiritual-practice-is-will-asserted-and-reasserted/readme.md

 **Q:**&ensp;Then where is the need of giving expression to one’s longing?

 **M:**&ensp;No need.
-Doing nothing is as good.
+Doïng nothing is as good.
 Mere longing, undiluted by thought and action, pure, concentrated longing, will take you speedily to your goal.
 It is the true motive that matters, not the manner.

 **Q:**&ensp;Unbelievable!
 How can dull repetition in boredom verging on despair be effective?